joosy/guides/guides/joosy-basics.md

 ### How is Joosy different from X

-We share quite different goals and totally differ in ways to achieve it.
+We share quite different goals and totally differ in ways to achieve them.
 While existing MVC frameworks define basic entities for you and leave you alone with application basic patterns and solutions, Joosy tries to give convention for each of them.

 #### [Backbone](http://documentcloud.github.com/backbone/)